Mostly contracting random maps: Uniform Kingman subadditive ergodic theorem

-\end{lem} \begin{proof} Observe that, for any \(P^*\)-invariant probability measure \(\mu\), equation~\eqref{Qsub} shows that \((\Lambda_n(\mu))_n\) as well as \( \sup_{\mu \in \mathcal{I}} \Lambda_n(\mu)\) are subadditive sequences, and by Fekete's lemma, we get~\eqref{eq:Lambdamu} and last equality in~\eqref{eq:Lambdamax}.
-Lastly, to prove~\eqref{eq:Lambdamax}, notice that since $\phi_n$ is upper semicontinuous, it achieves its maximum on $X$, denoted by $M_n$.
+\end{lem} \begin{proof} Observe that \( (\sup_{\mu \in \mathcal{I}} \int \phi_n \, d\mu)_{n\geq 1}\) is a subadditive sequence, and by Fekete's lemma, we get the last equality in~\eqref{eq:Lambdamax}.
+To prove the other inequality in~\eqref{eq:Lambdamax}, notice that since $\phi_n$ is upper semicontinuous and $X$ compact, it achieves its maximum on $X$, denoted by $M_n$.
 As constant functions are continuous maps, and since $P$ is Markov, \(P^mM_n = M_nP^m1_X = M_n\).
 Hence, again inequality~\eqref{Qsub} implies that the sequence \((M_n)_{n\ge 1}\) is subadditive.
-By invoking Fekete's lemma once more, we deduce second equality~\eqref{eq:Lambdamax}.
-The inequality follows trivially since $M_n \geq \Lambda_n(\mu)$. \end{proof}
+By invoking Fekete's lemma once more, we deduce the second equality~\eqref{eq:Lambdamax}.
+The inequality in~\eqref{eq:Lambdamax} follows trivially since $M_n \geq \int \phi_n \, d\mu$. \end{proof}

-\subsubsection{Main inequality}
+\subsection{Main inequality}